MarcIsak/MSLibrarian/README.md

 * Drosophila melanogaster (Fruit fly)
 * Escherichia coli K12 (Bacterium)

-Alternatively, these databases can also be downloaded from within MSLibrarian by the use of the function **get.spectral.db()**.
+Alternatively, these databases can be downloaded from within MSLibrarian by the use of the function **get.spectral.db()**.

 To manually create a  Spectral Warehouse SQLite Database, go to the **Wiki** of this repository for full details.